 What is the Grossmont-Cuyamaca College Promise?add

-The Promise is an opportunity that provides first-time students access to college, tuition-free for their first-year.
+The Promise is an opportunity that provides first-time students access to college, tuition-free.
 The Promise helps students become college and career ready and guides them through a successful education and career with seamless financial support.

 What are the benefits of the Grossmont-Cuyamaca College Promise?add

-The Promise covers the first-year of enrollment (tuition) at Grossmont-Cuyamaca College – that’s at least a $1,100 savings!
-The colleges will provide support and assistance throughout the required onboarding process, which includes application, college orientation, assessments, and a personalized education plan.
+The Promise covers enrollment (tuition) fees and mandatory fees (student health, representation, and Cuyamaca construction fee) at Grossmont and Cuyamaca Colleges!
+The colleges pledge to provide support and assistance throughout the required onboarding process, which includes application, college orientation, assessments, and a personalized education plan.
 In addition, help is available for assessments and applying for financial aid.

 What exactly is covered under the Grossmont-Cuyamaca College Promise?add